usnistgov/ARIAC/docs/competition/challenges.rst

 ----------------------------

 The robot malfunction challenge is specified with the field ``robot_malfunction`` as a subfield of ``challenges`` in the trial configuration file.
 The relevant fields for this agility challenge are listed below.
 * ``duration``: The duration of the robot malfunction in seconds.
 * ``robots_to_disable``: A list of robots that malfunction.
 It can be either ``'floor_robot'`` or ``'ceiling_robot'`` or both.
-* :ref:`target to conditions_` that can trigger the robot malfunction.
+* :ref:`target to conditions` that can trigger the robot malfunction.

-Robot malfunctions can occur multiple times in the same trial. :numref:`robot-malfunction-yaml` shows a robot malfunction challenge occurring 4 times in the same trial.
+Robot malfunctions can occur multiple times in the same trial. :numref:`robot-malfunction-yaml` shows a robot malfunction challenge occurring 4 times under different conditions in the same trial.

 .. code-block:: yaml